 S4 is a technology service company that provides risk management solutions to ensure food production.
 It also develops index-based coverage to transfer the agriculture industry's volatilities to the financial markets, through OTC-derivatives contracts.
 The company offers products and services are used by a broad range of customers including large growers, crop protection and seeds suppliers, crop insurance providers, banking, and commodity exchanges.
 S4 integrates the harvest information with a planting plan, seed density, and soil analysis.
 They had developed a decision-making geo-referenced platform for the agricultural producer.
 They seek to improve the decision-making process in complex environments to collaborate in the global challenge of generating quality food for humanity.
 S4 was founded on 2011 and is headquartered in Buenos Aires, Argentina.

-Edison Agrosciences, Inc. is an agricultural biotechnology company based in Durham, North Carolina, established in 2013.
-The company specializes in developing innovative biotechnological solutions for producing plant-based industrial materials, with a primary emphasis on alternative rubber crops.
-These crops are intended for use in consumer, medical, and industrial products.
-Edison Agrosciences is focused on engineering yield improvements and creating novel production methods within suitable plant systems.
-The company is building an intellectual property portfolio that encompasses various technical strategies and is actively forming strategic partnerships to reduce risks associated with the pilot-scale validation of crops and products.
-The leadership team at Edison boasts a proven track record of success in the industry.
+Edison Agrosciences is an agricultural biotechnology company dedicated to developing and commercializing innovative solutions for the production of plant-based industrial materials, with a primary focus on the development of alternative rubber crops.
+They are engineering yield improvements and the novel production of industrial materials in suitable plant systems.
+Edison has an emerging IP portfolio covering multiple technical strategies and they are developing strategic partnerships to mitigate the risk of pilot scale crop and product validation.
+Edison’s strong leadership team has a track record of success in industry.

 S4 is a technology service company that provides risk management solutions to ensure food production.
 It also develops index-based coverage to transfer the agriculture industry's volatilities to the financial markets, through OTC-derivatives contracts.
 The company offers products and services are used by a broad range of customers including large growers, crop protection and seeds suppliers, crop insurance providers, banking, and commodity exchanges.
 S4 integrates the harvest information with a planting plan, seed density, and soil analysis.
 They had developed a decision-making geo-referenced platform for the agricultural producer.
 They seek to improve the decision-making process in complex environments to collaborate in the global challenge of generating quality food for humanity.
 S4 was founded on 2011 and is headquartered in Buenos Aires, Argentina.